gajananan/integrity-shield-testscenario/03_policy-scenarios/05_CREATE_STABLE_POLICY_WITH_SIGN.md

     ```

-3. Check if annotations are attached to policy file.
+3. Check if annotations are attached to a policy file.

     For example, check if two annotations started with "integrityshield.io" are attached to `stable/AC-Access-Control/policy-limitclusteradmin.yaml`

     [Command]
     ```